A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Challenging RE Problems and Solutions

-Recently, with the success of PLMs, several Transformer-based works have been widely explored for biomedical RE. \citeauthor{Wei2019RelationEF} \shortcite{Wei2019RelationEF} first explored implementing the BERT model for clinical RE tasks, where the unstructured clinical data is almost documented by specific professionals. \citeauthor{thillaisundaram2019biomedical} \shortcite{thillaisundaram2019biomedical} proposed to extract biomedical triplets with an extended BERT model, which encoded gene-disease pairs and their textual context to predict the ``function change'' relation. \citeauthor{yadav2020relation} \shortcite{yadav2020relation} proposed a multi-task learning framework for relation extraction on the text of biomedical and clinical domains, which models the RE task from three subtasks to utilize the shared representation better. \citeauthor{Kanjirangat2021EnhancingBR} \shortcite{Kanjirangat2021EnhancingBR} proposed a distantly supervised biomedical RE method to utilize the shortest dependency path for selecting representative samples.
+Recently, with the success of PLMs, several Transformer-based approaches have been widely explored for biomedical RE. \citeauthor{Wei2019RelationEF} \shortcite{Wei2019RelationEF} first explored implementing the BERT model for clinical RE tasks, where the unstructured clinical data is typically documented by specific professionals. \citeauthor{thillaisundaram2019biomedical} \shortcite{thillaisundaram2019biomedical} proposed extracting biomedical triplets with an extended BERT model, which encoded gene-disease pairs and their textual context to predict the ``function change'' relation. \citeauthor{yadav2020relation} \shortcite{yadav2020relation} proposed a multi-task learning framework for relation extraction in biomedical and clinical domains, modeling the RE task with three subtasks to better utilize the shared representation. \citeauthor{Kanjirangat2021EnhancingBR} \shortcite{Kanjirangat2021EnhancingBR} proposed a distantly supervised biomedical RE method using the shortest dependency path for selecting representative samples.
 Moreover, \citeauthor{Sarrouti2022ComparingEA} \shortcite{Sarrouti2022ComparingEA} did an empirical study on encoder-only and encoder-decoder transformers over ten biomedical RE datasets.
-These comparisons also contain the four major biomedical subtasks, i.e., chemical-protein RE, disease-protein RE, drug-drug RE, and protein-protein RE.
-And they further explore multi-task fine-tuning to correlation among these subtasks.
+These comparisons also included the four major biomedical subtasks, i.e., chemical-protein RE, disease-protein RE, drug-drug RE, and protein-protein RE.
+They further explored multi-task fine-tuning to examine correlations among these subtasks.